Constantine's Research (Professor)

 Rubin's Research (Professor, Department Chair)

 Swigon's Research (Assoc.
-Professor, Graduate Director)
+Professor)

 Dr. Swigon works in molecular biology, with a focus on quantification of the relation between the sequence, mechanical properties, and biological function of intracellular components.
 He has developed micromechanical models of DNA and protein elasticity that combine atomic-scale and continuum mechanics approaches with recent advances in computational chemistry and employ information obtained by x-ray crystallography, single-molecule manipulation, and other experimental techniques.